mskDev0092/Basic-Linux-Admin-Commands/README.md

->Remove Specific Kernal in Arch Linux using the command below:
+# Remove Specific Kernal in Arch Linux using the command below

 ```properties
    pacman -Rsu linux linux-headers